 The California Department on Housing and Community Develop (HCD) is the best source for information on local ADU ordinances.
 The numbers of ADUs has grown exponentially given they provide a great solution to the problem of affordable housing.
 In 2024, it is estimated that permitted ADUs numbered over 25,000.

 The growing demand for ADUs is easy to understand.
 Unlike traditional commercial housing, an ADU doesn’t require purchasing land or investing in major new infrastructure.
-And, with an ADU, there’s no need to worry about structured parking or elevators.
+And, with an ADU, there is no need to worry about structured parking or elevators.

 As with any new construction, building your ADU with permits is crucial!
 Permitted construction ensures adherence to local building codes, allows for proper inspections, avoids potential legal issues, protects your property value, and enables you to legally collect rent for your ADU, when this is desired.